JanicVerboon/WPNinja25-FromManualtomagical/Scripts/Intune_Apple_Monitoring/readme.md

 # Introduction

-This guide describes how to implement the Apple Monitoring script offered by baseVISION as part of the Intune for iOS and Android service.
+This guide describes how to implement the Apple Monitoring script.
 The script should be implemented using an Azure Automation account.
 Authentication should be performed using a system assigned managed Identity.

 # Features